Are Museums in Berlin Free of Charge?

 Free Museums in Berlin

-- Topography of Terror: This museum explores the history of the Nazi regime and its crimes during World War II.
-The exhibition is located on the site of the former Gestapo and SS headquarters.
+- Topography of Terror: This museum deals with the history of the Nazi regime as well as the crimes of the NAZIs during the second world war.
+The exhibition is situated on the premises of the former Gestapo and SS headquarters.

 - Jewish Museum Berlin: This museum showcases the history and culture of Jews in Germany and Europe.
-While regular admission is charged for the main exhibition, the Holocaust Tower and the Garden of Exile can be visited free of charge.
+Admission to the main exhibition has always been free, but only entrance to the Holocaust Tower and the Garden of Exile is free of charge.

 Temporary Exhibitions and Special Events